Commonly Asked Questions

 How are parents “equipped” to help their children in a CSL School?

 Training parents for success involves an essential program in a CSL School that is commonly referred to as the Parent-Equipping Program (PEP).
 Notably, this program will look different in each CSL School since it should be tailored to meet the various needs of the families directly involved.
-But common aspects of the program are generally divided into 3 categories: (1) Academic Education Training where parents are equipped to help guide their children with their academic work throughout the school year.
+But common aspects of the program are generally divided into three categories: (1) Academic Education Training where parents are equipped to help guide their children with their academic work throughout the school year.
 (2) Character Education Training where parents have a key role in fostering the vital character traits and values needed to support their children’s academic success.
 And (3) Partnering with Parents where the PEP typically focuses on social activities designed to help build relationships between parents, students, and teachers at convenient opportunities.
 All of these “equipping” opportunities are held to help strengthen the school-family partnership that is foundational in a CSL School.

 How Does CSL Differ from Blended Learning and Hybrid Learning?

 Blended Learning and Hybrid Learning are normally synonymous with each other, and both always involve a combination of 2 delivery methods: in-person instruction and some form of online instruction.
 College-Simulated Learning focuses instead on a successful college experience that is modified to be a K12 school alternative.
 In addition, online curriculums are not required in a CSL school.
 Blended & Hybrid Learning also have broad applications (models) directed primarily at the upper grades, while CSL is narrowly defined based on a traditional college experience that involves all grades K-12.
-With Blended and Hybrid Learning, some models are 100% on-campus where students simply rotate between online work and face-to-face instruction, and some models extend off-campus where students simply observe classroom teachers via their computer.
-CSL, however, can never be accomplished 100% on-campus since a significant timeframe must involve independent study off-campus, as in college.
+With Blended and Hybrid Learning, some models are 100% on campus where students simply rotate between online work and face-to-face instruction, and some models extend off campus where students simply observe classroom teachers via their computer.
+CSL, however, can never be accomplished 100% on campus since a significant timeframe must involve independent study off campus, as in college.
 To expand online curriculum options, Blended and Hybrid models frequently have designs that avoid or minimize parental involvement.
 CSL Schools always require parental involvement, and the level and type of involvement will differ appropriately for each grade level.
 And since parents are recognized as key factors in their children’s success, equipping parents is viewed as an essential role in a CSL School.